 Early College students may take classes for which they receive only college credit, not high school credit.
-These classes are usually taught outside of the regular school day and the instructors are employed directly by Northeast Community College, not the high school.

 Among the ways that students take college credit only classes are: 1) through interactive distance learning in a specially-equipped classroom at the high school, 2) in an online class, or 3) by attending live classes on-campus or at one of the extended campus locations.